enzomaruffa/Angelo/README.md

 pod 'Angelo'
 ```

+Angelo is also available using **Carthage** and the **Swift Package Manager**

+## Example
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Author

-Enzo Maruffa, enzomm1999@gmail.com
+Angelo is made by me, Enzo Maruffa.
+Feel free to contribute or reach out to me!

 ## License
 Angelo is available under the MIT license.
 See the LICENSE file for more info.

-# Note: THIS IS A W.I.P
-Docs to come.
-More methods to come.